• Skip to primary navigation

 Creating office space

-The more I looked at this space, the more I realized that it had the potential to be more than 'dead' space.
+The more I looked at this space, the more I realized that it had the potential to be more than a 'dead' space.
 At least, I could fit a desk and some storage in there, call it an office, and have done with it.

 I grabbed a mishmash of furniture from around the house and made do with that for the first few years.

 Then, when 'Chalking Up Success' was born, I found myself spending more and more time at my computer.
-The tiny desk became cramped with no extra space on the table top to spread out my folders and journals.

 It was time for a new desk.